-You are 100% normal when you have these confidence wobbles.
+These confidence wobbles are super common.
 Comparing yourself to others and finding yourself as wanting, is a huge part of being human.
 And it sucks!

 Yeah – but how do you get over comparisonitis and get on with your dreams?